 Your data privacy rights

-Please know that under certain circumstances you have the right to:
+Please know that under certain circumstances, such as within the context of GDPR, you have the right to:

 – Request access to your personal data.
 This enables you to receive details of the personal data we hold about you, to check that it is accurate and that we are processing it lawfully.